michaelrkn/vpb-preview-dialer/README.md

 In development, after the extension selects "Not Home", it will not submit.

+When releasing, make sure to bump the bump the version in `manifest.json`, `background.js`, and `options.js`.

 To deploy the extension, zip the `extension` folder and upload it [here](https://chrome.google.com/webstore/devconsole/3793eb02-7d7f-4e75-a980-ad36fefad9da/dkcikjbkeekejknjicohkaidadbjcdee/edit/package).